Skip to content

 Load Testing AccelByte Cloud for 500K+ CCU

-Author: William Wu, PM-Justice Core OS
+Author: William Wu, PM-AGS Core OS

 Earlier this year our team was tasked with ensuring the scalability of our infrastructure while reducing costs and maintaining the same service quality.
 This is the first part in a series of articles that covers how we achieved this goal.